-REPATRIATION OF IMMUNOSUPRESSION IN KIDNEY TRANSPLANT RECIPIENTS AT A LARGE TRANSPLANT CENTRE
+REPATRIATION OF IMMUNOSUPRESSIVE DRUGS IN KIDNEY TRANSPLANT RECIPIENTS AT A LARGE TRANSPLANT CENTRE

-Background: Immunosuppressive drugs for kidney transplant recipients cost the NHS over a million pounds each year.
-Huge potential procurement savings can be achieved if immunosuppressive drugs are prescribed and dispensed by Transplant Centres and Renal Units responsible for delivering post-transplant care.
+Background: Immunosuppressive drugs for kidney transplant recipients are vital to ensure functioning of the transplanted organ.
+However, they cost the NHS over a million pounds each year.
+Prescription within primary care means provision is at list price.
+Large potential procurement savings can be achieved if immunosuppressive drugs are prescribed and dispensed by Renal Units responsible for delivering post-transplant care.
+Central prescription also ensures that the correct formulation of immunosuppression is prescribed.
+Such a whole scale change of provision needs very careful management to ensure safe transition of a vital medication.

 Method: At our centre, 1252 kidney transplant recipients are under active follow up.
-To facilitate repatriation of immunosuppression for this cohort an Immunosuppression Repatriation Working Group was formed.
-This included the Clinical Service Lead for Renal Medicine, Divisional Group Manager, Pharmacy Lead, Clinical Transplant Lead, Renal Outpatient Department Manager, Transplant Specialist Nurse, and IT Lead.
-An Immunosuppression Repatriation Administrator and Renal Transplant Pharmacist were employed specifically to facilitate the repatriation and formed part of the group.
+To facilitate the repatriation of immunosuppressive drugs for this cohort a multi-disciplinary Immunosuppression Repatriation Working Group was formed with membership from clinical, operational and pharmacy teams.
+Additional employment of an Immunosuppression Repatriation Administrator and Immunosuppression Pharmacist was required to safely facilitate the repatriation.

 A formal contract for Immunosuppression Repatriation was agreed with NHS England and the Clinical Commissioning Groups (CCGs).
 The CCGs communicated agreed timelines for repatriation with the GPs.
 A phased approach ensured adequate staffing level and patient safety during the transition process.
 It was agreed GPs will continue to prescribe immunosuppressive drugs for their registered transplant patients until formal notification of successful repatriation.
+Kidney transplant recipients received both informal and formal notification of the intended repatriation.

 Clinical pathways were designed to ensure patient safety before, during and after immunosuppression repatriation.
+This encompassed patients failing to attend clinic.
 An IT tracking system was developed from existing software.
-Kidney transplant recipients were notified of the intended repatriation by means of written communication.
-A detailed information letter was sent two weeks ahead of the scheduled transplant clinic visit.
-A copy of this letter was also sent to the GP.
-The transplant recipients were advised to expect a call from the transplant pharmacist within a week of the intended outpatient appointment.
-During this call the doses and stock of prescribed immunosuppressants was confirmed.

 Results: The 1252 kidney transplant recipients attending the four weekly clinics have undergone successful repatriation of immunosuppression.
 This process was phased over an eight month period involving 14,562 prescriptions.
-All patients were repatriated whilst attending routine transplant outpatient clinic review.
+The Immunosuppression Pharmacist prescribed the drugs and the pharmacy team dispensed them in advance of scheduled transplant clinics.
+All the patients collected their immunosuppressive drugs whilst attending for routine transplant outpatient clinic review.
 Kidney transplant recipients received sufficient supply of immunosuppressants to suffice until the following transplant clinic attendance.
-Home care delivery was not used due to the very large catchment area and significant cost implications.

-The clinical pathways have ensured effective communication of immunosuppressant dose amendments and follow up of DNAs between the clinical transplant team, transplant pharmacist and the Immunosuppression Repatriation Administrator.
+It was felt this method was more appropriate than home delivery for our population.
+One of the big issues with home delivery is that patients need to be at home, this is obviously not always the case.

-Conclusion: The successful and event free repatriation of immunosuppression in our large kidney transplant cohort is underpinned by the formation of Immunosuppression Repatriation Working Group.
-Appointment of an Immunosuppression Repatriation Administrator and Renal Transplant Outpatient Pharmacist has been pivotal for the safe and effective repatriation process.
+Conclusion: The repatriation of immunosuppressive drugs for our large kidney transplant cohort has been successful and event free.
+Patient feedback has been excellent with particular reference to convenience and safety.
+Appointment of an Immunosuppression Repatriation Administrator and Immunosuppression Pharmacist has been pivotal for the safe and effective immunosuppression repatriation process.